acierto/email-inputs/README.md

 ### Case 3.

 There are several things configured:
-* More than 1000 emails to check how it looks and works on relatively large set.
+* More than 1000 emails to check how it looks and works on a relatively large set.
-* Used long email name to show that this case is handled.
+* Used a long email name to show that this case is handled.
-* Placeholder for input field is custom, namely `add more emails...`
+* Placeholder for the input field is custom, namely `add more emails...`
 * Titles on emails are enabled.
 So long (and therefore trimmed) email names will be visible on hover.
 * Also 4 custom validators configured.
 Email is valid if all next is true (on top of default email validator):
 ** Email can't have 'v' letter.